sdsna/sdgindex-store/README.md

   // loaded, it is NOT requested again and the promise resolves right away. await loadCollection("countries");

-  // From here on, we can use findRecord or getCollection const country = findRecord("countries", 1);
+  // From here on, we can use findRecord or getRecords const country = findRecord("countries", 1);
-  const countries = getCollection("countries");
+  const countries = getRecords("countries");

   return { country };
 };